What type of rental properties do you manage?

 What do you do if they are not taking care of my property as they should, or you discover unauthorized pets?

 Your property manager gives the tenant an opportunity to correct the situation and usually they will.
-If a problem persists, we will make a decision based on that specific situation after notificaton to the tenant and discussion with the property owner.
-If the situation cannot be resolved a 3-Day Demand For Compliance will be posted.
+If a problem persists, we will make a decision based on that specific situation after notification to the tenant and discussion with the property owner.
+If the situation cannot be resolved in accordance with the state law, then a Demand For Compliance will be posted.

 What happens if the tenant does not pay their rent?

 On the 3rd of each month, we notify all tenants with unpaid rent.
-We will post an eviction notice around the 6th day of the month if payment is not received by then.
+We will post an eviction notice according to Colorado state law if payment is not received.
 Whether or not the property manager eventually proceeds with a formal eviction depends on the specific circumstances and the approval of the property owner.
 It is always financially better for all involved if a solution can be worked out.
 If the tenant has experienced a one-time event, which is causing them a financial hardship, and we have had no previous problems with them, it is better for you and the tenant if we give them a chance to catch up – if there is reason to believe they can do so.
 If the tenant has demonstrated an ongoing pattern of late payments, broken promises about payments and/or evasiveness, we know from experience that eviction is the best course of action.

 Each case is unique and the property manager will make a decision based on what is best for you and your home in the long run.
 That said, we always proceed with the legal notices required for eviction regardless of any other factors.
 We will simply postpone the actual filing of the eviction if the tenant is showing favorable effort toward resolution.
 Eviction for non-payment of rent in Colorado is almost always awarded to the Landlord and very rarely can a tenant prevail in court if they have not paid rent and the landlord has properly executed all notices and filing procedures.
 Full evictions, when necessary, can often be completed by the end of the month.